ItMeMarg/MS1-elhammer/README.md

 All textual content was written by me.

-Any code snippits taken from elsewhere are credited within the code and are below:
+Code snippits taken from elsewhere are credited within the code and are below:
 *  [W3.CSS](https://www.w3schools.com/w3css/w3css_modal.asp) for modal element on the Portfolio page
 *  [Bootstrap](https://getbootstrap.com/docs/4.0/components/carousel/) for carousel element on the Index page
 *  [W3](https://www.w3schools.com/js/js_popup.asp) temporary pop-up JavaScript box redirecting users to communicate with Elhammer through Instragram until form is active